The Most Splendid Housing Bubbles in America: Sept Update: Prices Drop in 26 of 28 Big Metros, even San Diego, Los Angeles

 These are really crazy charts.
 They’re absurd.
 Something like this should never happen.
 You need to look at them!!!
 To brush this off as “seasonal” is beyond funny.

 Sales and demand have COLLAPSED.
-Sales volume of existing homes in 2024 will likely go down in history as the worst year in the data going back to 1995 (Fannie Mae), despite population growth over these 30 years!
+Sales volume of existing homes in 2024 will likely go down in history as the worst year since 1995 (Fannie Mae), despite population growth over these 30 years!
 Inventory is surging.
 These prices are absurd, which is why demand has collapsed.
 A very small number of sales drove up prices in a few months earlier this year.
 It was a bizarre brief episode, some leftover buyers suddenly went nuts maybe, and it’s over.

 • Moonmac says: